shivanth/Academic/ml_2/Readme.md

-A implementation of belief propogation
+An implementation of belief propogation on juntion trees.
+Written as part of an assignment